Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 `job_specifications` array consists of jobs to create.
 * (required) `id` is the job id to create.
 If the job already exists, the specified `tasks` under the job will be added to the existing job.
-* (optional) `multi_instance_auto_complete` enables auto-completion of the job for which a multi-task instance is run.
-This allows automatic cleanup of the Docker container in multi-instance tasks.
-This is defaulted to `true` when multi-instance tasks are specified.
+* (optional) `auto_complete` enables auto-completion of the job for which the specified tasks are run under.
+When run with multi-instance tasks, this performs automatic cleanup of the Docker container which is run in detached mode.
+The default is `false`.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
 Note that environment variables are not expanded and are passed as-is.
 You will need